unplugred/borderless/README.md

 # borderless

-An ultra-lightweight UI-less image viewer
+A lightweight UI-less image viewer

 ## lightweight you say?

-17kb. crazy tiny.
+Written in C++.
+Opens in less than a second

 ## and ui less too?

-borderless and ui less. you can interact with it via right click menu or keymaps.
+Borderless and UI-less.
+You can interact with it via right click menu or keymaps.

-keymaps being:
+Keymaps being:

-left/right to navigate through the folder.
+Left/Right to navigate through the folder.

-escape to quit.
+Escape to quit.

-scrollwheel to zoom in/out.
+Scrollwheel to zoom in/out.

-## features
+## Features

+Fully transparent window

+Animated Gif support

-always on top toggle
+Always on top toggle

-bilinear/nearest neighbor interpolation toggle
+Bilinear/Nearest-Neighbor interpolation toggle

-copy to clipboard button
+Copy to clipboard button

-open containing folder button
+Open containing folder button

-## downfalls

-only supports .jpg, .jpeg, .png, .gif, .bmp, and .wlm

-window is not transparent

-copy button converts it to a png

-## roadmap

-C++ implementation coming when I won't be lazy.
+Supports .bmp, .cur, .gif, .ico, .jpg, .pbm, .pgm, .png, .ppm, .svg, .xbm, .xpm

-## can i have a screenshot?
+## Can i have a screenshot?

 no